 Catholicism and the Ten Commandments

 According to Exodus in the Old Testament, God issued his own set of laws (the Ten Commandments) to Moses on Mount Sinai.
-The Ten Commandments are considered divine law because God himself revealed them.
+In Catholicism, the Ten Commandments are considered divine law because God himself revealed them.
 And because they were spelled out specifically with no room for ambiguity, they’re also positive law.
 Hence they’re also known as divine positive law.

 The ten commandments, in order, are: